Nature is a drink best taken neat. Being out there in the immensity of a Chada night, gives you gallons of this intoxicating liquor.

 The concept we love

-Fly camps are so-called after the fly sheet, from when explorers camped with no tents, just under a single tarpaulin for shade cover.
+Fly-camps are so-called after the fly sheet, from when explorers camped with no tents, just under a single tarpaulin for shade cover.
 They are the essence of safari, because as we strip away all but the essentials from camp, we free ourselves from other distractions, and retreat into Nature.

 The less equipment the better

-We’ve been fly camping since the very beginning, and we’ve turned it into a fine art.
+We’ve been fly-camping since the very beginning, and we’ve turned it into a fine art.
 Just enough - but not too much - camp to be safe and comfortable: mosi-net shelters and comfy bedrolls, bucket showers hung in a makeshift canvas bathroom, a few chairs and little fold-up table.
 Job done.

 Life-changing experience

 But it’s not about the kit.
-Fly camps are like getting VIP passes to the wildlife, giving you total access as you walk and sleep in the open air.
+Fly-camps are like getting VIP passes to the wildlife, giving you total access as you walk and sleep in the open air.
 Chada is brimming with animal life: these days will just be you and your guides, in amongst elephants, herds of buffalo, hippopotami, lion and much more.

 Reviews

-Review for serengeti-safari-camp
+Review for lamai

 Review for entamanu